 If you have any mesothelioma signs or a history of asbestos exposure, speak with a specialist as soon as possible.
 If you have a history of asbestos exposure, speak with your doctor about early screening.
 An early diagnosis may mean more treatment options.

+Another doctor reviews stained samples under a microscope and creates a pathology report.
 Pathology stains are tests that make cell features visible under a microscope.
 Sarcomatoid cells are long, narrow and shaped like spindles.

-Your pathology report describes the tumor cell type, biomarkers and cancer stage.
+Your pathology report describes your tumor cell type, biomarkers and cancer stage.
 Your doctor uses the findings to complete your diagnosis.
 Ask your doctor about your report and how it affects your treatment options.

-“Most patients don’t know their cell type when I initially speak with them,” said Dr. Snehal Smart, a medical doctor and Patient Advocate at The Mesothelioma Center.
+“Most patients don’t know their cell type when I initially speak with them,” says Dr. Snehal Smart, a medical doctor and Patient Advocate at The Mesothelioma Center.
 “I help them review their pathology report and explain what sarcomatoid cell types are and what this means for them.”

-Patient Advocates can walk you through each section of the report to make sure you have a good understanding of what it says.
-They can answer questions about how a diagnosis may impact treatment and prognosis.
 Immunohistochemical markers, or biomarkers, can not only help diagnose you, but they can also help your doctor pick the best medication for you.
 For example, if sarcomatoid cells in your tumor show high PD-L1 levels (seen after staining), your doctor will likely recommend checkpoint inhibitors like Opdivo and Yervoy.

-“Sarcomatoid mesothelioma is a rare subtype in contrast to epithelial.
-Sarcomatoid tends to be a little more locally progressive.”
+Sarcomatoid mesothelioma is a rare subtype in contrast to epithelial.
+Sarcomatoid tends to be a little more locally progressive.

 Rare Sarcomatoid Cell Types